Savings & Investment Plan

 A 10 year savings plan at the end of which you can choose to cash it in, extend it for a further 10 years or leave it invested – it’s completely up to you.

-Invested in our Savings Fund for potential for growth over the longer term whilst making a positive impact on society.
+Responsibly invested in our Savings Fund for potential growth over the longer term whilst making a positive impact on society.

 Life cover automatically included at no additional cost to you.